cpp-lln-lab/CPP_LabGuide/doc/lab_meetings.md

 ## Method meeting

-A method meeting does not necessarily happen during the LM schedule, it is called by someone who wants to discuss a specific topic that can be of interest for everyone or only a part of the lab (e.g. a softer package, fMRI analysis, running a tutorial on how to use data management).
+A method meeting does not necessarily happen during the Lab Meeting (LM) schedule.
+It is called by someone who wants to discuss a specific topic that can be of interest for everyone or only a part of the lab (e.g. a software package, fMRI analysis, running a tutorial on how to use data management).
 Attending a method meeting is usually not mandatory if the topic is not of your interest.